simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 When **Rayhunter** detects suspicious activity, first note your location and circumstances.
 False positives can occur due to network optimization or equipment issues.
 If alerts persist in the same location or during sensitive activities, consider changing locations and reviewing the alert details in the web interface to understand what was detected.

 #### How often should I update Rayhunter?
-Check for **Rayhunter** updates regularly (monthly recommended) as new detection heuristics and device compatibility improvements are added frequently.
+**Update monthly.** Check the releases page for new heuristics and compatibility improvements as new detection heuristics and device compatibility improvements are added frequently.
 The EFF continuously improves **Rayhunter's** capabilities based on evolving surveillance techniques.
 Updating is identical to the initial installation process.

 #### Can Rayhunter protect multiple people simultaneously?
 **Rayhunter** detects IMSI catchers in the surrounding area, so it can potentially protect multiple people within range (typically a few hundred meters depending on signal strength).
 However, each individual serious about surveillance detection should consider having their own **Rayhunter** device for maximum protection and configuration control.